benhartz/pimged-pages/README.md

 Handling standard calculations a calculation module takes the dataset object as an input.
 When new information is calculated it can then populate the dataset object with information, utilizing the indirection implementation of list and numpy arrays in python.
-This streamline the collection of data in one object that can load or save the data with minimal codeing.
+This streamline the collection of data in one object that can load or save the data with minimal coding.

 Between the whole framework, several functions are reused with simple coding and these are included in a utility package with the framework.
 Here is sorting of list elements widely used